Dz-devz/Personal_Todolist/README.md

-This is my Personal Todo list with CRUD method, if you want to improve or take a look at it
+# This is my Personal/Plan Todo list
+with CRUD method, if you want to improve or take a look at it

+## Steps
 just clone the app
 after cloning the app